andresaftari/andresaftari/README.md

 **About me**

-- 💼 Currently on Internship at **Information Technology Center Directorate**
+- 💼 Currently on Internship at **Information Technology Center Directorate - Telkom University**

 - 📈 Focus on creating better CV and Portfoz